psi4/psi4/doc/sphinxman/source/external.rst

    Number of threads to use (overrides :envvar:`OMP_NUM_THREADS`)

+.. option:: -scratch <name>, --s <name>

+   This overrides the value of :envvar:`PSI_SCRATCH` and provides a path to the location of scratch files

+.. option:: -l <name>, --psidatadir <name>

+   Mainly for use by developers, this overrides the value of :envvar:`PSIDATADIR` and specifies the path to the Psi data library (psi4/lib)

 .. option:: --new-plugin <name>

    Creates a new directory <name> with files for writing a